 While we’re committed to our cash rebates scheme, our goal is to deliver tight spreads regardless of market volatility.
 Our typical forex spreads, for example, are a reflection of this aim.
-On the popular EUR/USD and USD/JPY FX pairs, our minimum spread is 0.7 points, with a typical spread of just 0.8 and 0.7 points respectively (based on global data for June 2016).
+On the popular EUR/USD and USD/JPY FX pairs, our minimum spread is 0.7 points, and our typical spread on these two instruments is also just 0.7 points (based on global data for September 2017).
 This demonstrates that our minimum spreads are not dramatically different compared to the spread you would typically find available on our platform – unlike some other providers.

 We also offer competitive rates across over 9,500 instruments, including spreads from 1.4 points on US 30 and 0.3 points on Gold.
 So, if you do trade in large enough volumes to meet our qualifying criteria, you could potentially benefit from receiving a regular cash rebates payment alongside competitive and reliable pricing.

 We’ve continued to win a number of key awards in recent years, confirming that we’re on the right track and reinforcing our position among the leaders in the industry.
 Some of the accolades we've received include 'Financial Services Provider of the Year' (Shares Awards, 2016) and Best Customer Service (Investment Trends 2017 UK Leverage Trading Report).